 - Marketer – Conceptualizes and manages paid promotions on various social media networks to increase customer growth, profitability, and loyalty.

 Some social media consultants focus on one of these roles, and others play multiple roles.
 Once you determine your role(s), you must identify the types of businesses that you wish to serve.
 Will you specialize in retail, restaurant, tech, or services?
-Consider focusing on one area and expand to the next as you grow and gain more experience.
+Consider focusing on one area and expanding to the next as you grow and gain more experience.

 Step 5.
-Hire People to Help You
+Hire People To Help You

 Once you gain experience as a social media consultant, you will be focused on the big picture: campaign strategy for different clients, data analysis, reporting, and continued business expansion.
 For other activities, you may want to get some help.

-Here are roles that you should consider hiring as the first members of your social media consulting team.
+Here are the roles that you should consider hiring as the first members of your social media consulting team.

 - Social Media Marketing Specialist – This person will assist you in day-to-day operations such as scheduling posts, engaging with fans and followers, tracking performance, contributing campaign ideas, etc.